 In 2018 she acted for Deutsche bank trader AK, the sole defendant acquitted of conspiring to rig the Euro Interbank Offer Rate (EURIBOR) between 2005-2009 at the conclusion of a three month trial, prosecuted by the Serious Fraud Office.
 Other high profile cases include “Imperial Consolidated”, an alleged $250 million offshore Ponzi fraud in which the defendant was acquitted after two six month trials, and acting for a Liberal Democrat donor, who was alleged to have defrauded the former Manchester United Chairman of over $12.5 million.
 Previous instructions include from the Serious Fraud Office to review FBI/Grand Jury material where the UK trial was preceded by convictions in the US Federal Court.

-In 2014 Eleanor acted in the trial of R v X for an Iranian former political prisoner alleged to have laundered the proceeds of crime though networks in Tehran and Dubai.
-Led by Dean Armstrong QC, the case incorporated expert evidence of “Hawala” systems by which large sums were transferred between jurisdictions.
+She recently acted for an Iranian former political prisoner alleged to have laundered the proceeds of crime through Hawala banking networks in Tehran and Dubai.
 Unusually, expert evidence was called by the defence as to the risks to former political prisoners in Iran in the aftermath of the 1979 revolution, and the exile in Iraq of regime opponents for whose benefit the defendant averred the transfer of millions of pounds were made.

 Eleanor has experience of insolvency law in both criminal and civil contexts, including acting for trustees in bankruptcy and third parties attempting to challenge the making of confiscation orders.
 In addition to her courtroom and advisory work in this area, Eleanor is a consultant editor of the Lloyds Law Reports on Financial Crime.